 CHARCO (Spanish for ‘puddle') is a sound, video and performance installation where the body serves as a technology to rediscover its somatic devices as well as a new pathway to be alive and take care of our environment.
-Drawing from feminist science-fiction, the work is situated in an imaginary future in which we see a group of humans that have never
+Drawing from feminist science-fiction, the work is situated in an imaginary future in which we see a group of humans that have never experienced nature and have therefore a different understanding of the sensorial world.
+It aims to articulate the importance of a bodily experience, triggering imagination and ancestral memories of what it once meant to be human.

 The choreographic scores explore bodies as porous and networked, forming collaborative techno-organisms and temporary micro-ecologies within the larger context of data overload and environmental collapse.
 The work considers choreography as a field that can highlight evolutionary patterning within and between bodies through the artificial technologies.
 The dancers navigate scores, which focus on feeds of sensorial data, a processing of fleshly information, and the exchange of affect and impact between themselves and the installation.